 A lot of our clients ask us about adding content to their overall marketing strategy in the hopes it will boost SEO.
 While content can help you drive more organic search traffic, it plays a much larger role in your overall strategy.
-Let’s explore six ways content boosts your overall marketing performance.
-Hopefully this helps you make your case to double down on content at your organization.
+Let’s explore six ways content adds value to your business by boosting your overall marketing performance.
+Hopefully, this helps you make your case to double down on content at your organization.

 As much as we might hope, we are not the only thing on our customer’s mind.
 Nearly every minute of every day, customers are bombarded with marketing messages.
 Content gives you an opportunity to keep your brand top of mind by providing a touchpoint that entertains or informs without asking for anything in return.

 Customers don’t buy from people they don’t trust, and brands are no different.
 Publishing regular, informative content positions your brand as an authority, building trust with your customers and potential customers alike.

 Content that has been targeted to a specific persona allows you to segment your customers and other website visitors.
 When a customer or other visitor reads the blog, a small piece of data is attached to the user’s web browser.
 This cookie can be used in the future to customize website content, measure website analytics and deliver targeted advertising.

 4. Customers Come To You